66HEX/lunarbase/FEATURES.md

 # IronBase Features Status

-*Last updated: 2025-01-18*
+*Last updated: 2025-07-11*

 ## 🎯 Project Overview
-IronBase is a Rust-based backend-as-a-service (BaaS) similar to PocketBase, providing dynamic collections, authentication, and a RESTful API with comprehensive permission management.
+IronBase is a Rust-based backend-as-a-service (BaaS) similar to PocketBase, providing dynamic collections, authentication, and a RESTful API with comprehensive permission management and real-time WebSocket subscriptions.

 ## ✅ Implemented & Working Features